Fire World: Part Five

-Rosa then accepts and within days the firebirds are distributing books to numerous citizens of Co:pern:ica having many return with notes form those who borrowed them that requests new books.
+Rosa then accepts and within days the Firebirds are distributing books to numerous citizens of Co:pern:ica having many return with notes form those who borrowed them that requests new books.

 Many in their boats land them where the Ark itself also landed.
 They all then proceed to be shown to the Isle of Alavon.
-Lefar then declares that he shall be leaving soon and one by one he bids goodbye to the Merrimans and kisses Rosa's hand to bid her goodbye as well.
-However, when it came to David he asks him to stay.
-He then calls his father Harlan aside and reveals his secret that he has yet to tell him.
-He tells him that Lefar is in the tapestry in floor 108.
-Harlan, a little flustered from not being told of this earlier manages to get Lefar to stay.
+Lefarr intends to leave, but David asks him to stay.
+He then calls his father Harlan aside and reveals his secret that he has yet to tell him: that Lefarr is in the tapestry in floor 108.
+Harlan manages to get Lefarr to stay.

 The distribution and return of books from the Ark continues.
-One day Rosa is busy cataloguing them when Lefar came in laughing.
-He claims that a note has been received for her that turns out to be a proposition of marriage to Rosa.
+One day Rosa is busy cataloguing them when Lefarr delivers a note to her: a proposition of marriage.
 Rosa turns him down because of David.
-Later on Strømberg makes an entrance into the Ark.

-Once invited inside, Strømberg states that everything seems to all well.
-At first he says that people thought that the Higher was angry and that the Ark was a symbol of their anger.
-However, later on the find out otherwise.
-That it is actually a gift from the Higher for people to understand and co-exist more with the wildlife brought by the Ark.
+Later on, Strømberg makes an entrance into the Ark.
+Strømberg shares that at first he says that people thought that the Higher was angry and that the Ark was a symbol of their anger.
+However, later on they find out that it is actually a gift from the Higher for people to understand and co-exist more with the wildlife brought by the Ark.

 Eventually everyone in the Ark gather around a table on the deck where David intends to discuss and explain more about things that circle around the Tapestry on floor 108.
 Since the Tapestry has still yet to be recovered, David uses his memory to imagineer a duplicate of the Tapestry to show to everyone.
-This scene is very important because if the reader was slightly confused before this is where all the pieces fall into place.
-While the grown-ups talk Eliza takes Penny for a walk so she wouldn't disturb the meeting.
-Once shown the replicate of the tapestry Lefar asks why they are in the Tapestry.
-Harlan being a scientist working for the Ragnar Institute explains the theory of time.
-He explains that present past and future are all united into one "now".
-That being said he explains that there are actually parallel dimensions out there with people who are the same as them but live different lifestyles in a completely different plane of existence.
+Once shown the replicate of the tapestry, Lefarr asks why they are in the Tapestry.
+Harlan, as a physicist, explains that present, past, and future are all united into one "now", and that there are actually parallel dimensions out there with people who are the same as them but live different lifestyles in a completely different plane of existence.